kaci65/100-days-of-code/log.md

 **Thoughts** The progress of the product landing page has gone well today, though the navbar had given me some problems earlier in the day.

 **Link(s) to work**: [Product Landing Page] (https://github.com/kaci65/projects-100-days-of-code/blob/master/prod-landing-page/home.html), (https://github.com/kaci65/projects-100-days-of-code/blob/master/prod-landing-page/css/home.css)

+### Day 12: June 2, 2020

+**Today's Progress**: I have managed to create a technical documentation page.

+**Thoughts** The @media styling part of css is kinda confusing to me, but without it my page looks kinda funny.
+I'll try to figure it out though and try and understand it better.

+**Link(s) to work**: [Technical Documentation Page] (https://github.com/kaci65/projects-100-days-of-code/tree/master/technical-documentation-page)